Alice Charlotte von Rothschild: Collecting and innovating conservation

 Like many other members of the Rothschild family, Alice Rothschild was a collector of art.
 While she acquired paintings, sculptures and objets d'art, Alice von Rothschild also had a unique collection of smoking pipes, including French, Spanish and Italian examples from the 17th century.
 The collection was donated to the town of Grasse, France on her death in 1922, where her winter property was based.
 The château in Grasse later became the hotel "Parc Palace", where the famous French actor Gérard Philipe was raised.
-Alice von Rothschild willed Waddesdon Manor to James Armand de Rothschild.
 Avenue Rothschild in Grasse is named in her honor.

 Along these same lines, Miss Alice was also an avid and careful collector for Waddesdon Manor, and added elements to Ferdinand's previous collection in order to fill the gap left when he bequeathed much of his Renaissance artwork to the British Museum (now referred to as the Waddesdon Bequest).
 For instance, the helmet of the Emperor Charles V is a prominent contribution of Miss Alice's to the Armoury Corridor, upstairs in the Bachelor's Wing.
 She regarded herself as 'the protector' of Ferdinand's inheritance and is famous for establishing ‘Miss Alice’s Rules' – guidelines for the care and preservation of the collections which formed the foundation for conservation practices at the National Trust.

-Legacy
+Death and legacy

+Alice von Rothschild died on 3 May 1922 in Paris, at the age of 75.
+She bequeathed the Waddesdon estate to her nephew, James Armand de Rothschild.

-An exhibition about the role of Alice Rothschild in the history of Waddesdon Manor was held there in 2022.
+An exhibition about the role of von Rothschild in the history of Waddesdon Manor was held there in 2022.